bartosz-szubert/motogp-calendar-monitor/README.md

 ---

 Built as one of several small agents I use to work out where these tools genuinely hold and where they break.
-More at [github.com/bartosz-szubert](https://github.com/bartosz-szubert).
+Sibling agent: [ai-act-monitor](https://github.com/bartosz-szubert/ai-act-monitor) — the same ratchet idea, applied to EU regulation instead of a race calendar.